Myanmar Case Study

 Effects of Women's Participation

 Act as honest brokers.
-Women served as experts in the 2015 Nationwide Ceasefire Agreement; they were selected because they were seen as “impartial, trusted by all groups, and had deep knowledge of the technicalities of cease-fire accords and implementation practices.”
-They also serve as facilitators—a type of insider mediator—in both the ceasefire negotiations and the following political dialogue process; Ja Nan Lahtaw reflected that her male co-facilitators would ask her to handle tense situations because “as a woman I can say things that are perceived as less threatening.”
+Women served as experts in the 2015 Nationwide Ceasefire Agreement; they were selected [PDF] because they were seen as “impartial, trusted by all groups, and had deep knowledge of the technicalities of cease-fire accords and implementation practices.”
+They also serve as facilitators—a type of insider mediator—in both the ceasefire negotiations and the following political dialogue process; Ja Nan Lahtaw reflected [PDF] that her male co-facilitators would ask her to handle tense situations because “as a woman I can say things that are perceived as less threatening.”

 Lobby informally.
 Women have acted as informal observers and back-channel communicators, serving as intermediaries with civil society groups.
-Women have also been involved in “tea-break advocacy”; when they were unable to secure a formal place at the table, women lobbied male delegates while serving them tea during recesses.
+Women have also been involved in “ tea-break advocacy ”; when they were unable to secure a formal place at the table, women lobbied male delegates while serving them tea during recesses.
 During these informal lobbying talks, women have reportedly brought up critical issues affecting ethnic minorities, including land rights, native-tongue education, community security, and forced displacement.

 Document human rights violations.
 To promote rule of law as part of Myanmar’s democratic transition, women’s groups have documented human rights violations perpetrated by the military and armed ethnic groups and have sought to publicize their findings to increase awareness and accountability (contributing to the UN’s 2018 listing of Myanmar’s military for crimes of sexual violence in armed conflict).
-The sisters2sisters organization, started after the 2021 coup, is a social media campaign working to raise awareness about the use of excessive force and violence against women perpetrated by the military government.
+The sisters2sisters organization , started after the 2021 coup, is a social media campaign working to raise awareness about the use of excessive force and violence against women perpetrated by the military government.

 “Peace in Burma needs the efforts of Women.
 It needs our strength and our power to care and our point of view.
 Peace making that is based only on short term rewards and economic development will bring only more conflict and violence.”